Neebs Waterhole camping area

 - The camping area is on the Cooloola wilderness trail, 13.1km north of Wandi waterhole camping area and 8.1km south of the Mullens car park (northern) trailhead.

-- At Rainbow Beach (northern access) visit the Manta Ray barge office, Shell service station, Rainbow Beach caravan park (BP service station) or the Rainbow Beach Tourist Information Centre for camping permits and other information (business hours only).
+- At Rainbow Beach (northern access) visit the Manta Ray barge office or Shell service station for camping permits and other information (business hours only).

 - At Tewantin (southern access), visit the Great Sandy Information Centre, located near the Noosa River ferry on Moorindil Street for camping permits and other information (business hours only).